Environment, food and rural affairs

-Chris Rogers spent three years in the civil engineering industry before returning to academia to research pipeline soil-structure interaction.
+Chris Rogers spent three years in the civil engineering industry, becoming a chartered engineer as a result of this practical experience, before returning to academia to research pipeline soil-structure interaction.
 He lectured at Nottingham and Loughborough Universities before taking up his current position at the University of Birmingham in 1998.
-His research portfolio is dominated by two primary, necessarily interrelated, themes of infrastructure engineering and ...
+His research portfolio is dominated ...

 - +44 (0) 121 414 5066

 Professor in Fuel Cells and Hydrogen Research

 Director of the Centre of Doctoral Training (CDT) in Fuel Cells and their Fuels

 Robert Steinberger-Wilckens is Professor for Fuel Cell and Hydrogen research in Chemical Engineering.
 He is director of the research Fuel Cell and Hydrogen group and the Centre for Doctoral Training Fuel Cells and their Fuels, which is run by the universities of Birmingham, Nottingham, and Loughborough, Imperial College, and University College of London.

 He works and has worked in many areas ...